shuaibidshuaib/TraceRx/README.md

 **Built for Impact:** TraceRx isn't just tech – it's a lifeline for millions.
 Let's end the counterfeit crisis together. 🚀

-For feedback or collaboration, reach out via [GitHub Issues] or the app's contact form.